 In addition, emphasis was placed on security and data integrity to safeguard sensitive agricultural data and ensure trust in the platform’s automated decisions.
 Performance optimizations were incorporated to ensure smooth user experiences, even in low-bandwidth rural areas.
 Collectively, these non-functional considerations contribute to a robust, future-proof solution capable of supporting both small-scale and industrial farming operations.

 Table 3 summarizes the system’s non-functional requirements and their impact on performance, reliability, and overall robustness.

+Table 3.
+System non-functional requirements